Alter Bridge: 2004–2005: One Day Remains

-Alter Bridge lead guitarist and founder Mark Tremonti, bassist Brian Marshall, and drummer Scott Phillips were members of the rock band Creed with lead vocalist Scott Stapp, achieving significant mainstream success in the late 1990s and early 2000s.
-After releasing two successful albums, My Own Prison (1997) and Human Clay (1999), Marshall left Creed in 2000, which was followed by the release of their third album, Weathered in 2001.
+Before forming Alter Bridge, Tremonti, Marshall, and Phillips were members of the rock band Creed together with lead vocalist Scott Stapp.
+They achieved mainstream success in the late 1990s and early 2000s, with the albums, My Own Prison (1997) and Human Clay (1999).
+Marshall left Creed in 2000, which was followed by the release of their third album, Weathered in 2001.
 The band became inactive in 2003 following the conclusion of a controversial tour.
-That year, Tremonti began writing new material with plans of forming a new band with Phillips and Marshall.
+That same year, Tremonti began writing new material with plans of forming a new band with Phillips and Marshall.
 Being fans of Myles Kennedy's former band, The Mayfield Four, they invited him to join as their new lead vocalist.
 They named the new band Alter Bridge, after an actual bridge near Tremonti's home on Alter Road in Detroit, and subsequently began recording their debut album.

 Citing creative differences and increasing tension between Stapp and the other band members, Creed officially broke up in June 2004.
 Coincidentally, Alter Bridge released their debut single "Open Your Eyes" on June 11, 2004.
 The band members felt as if Creed had "run their course" and were determined to focus on their future with their new singer.
-Alter Bridge's debut album, One Day Remains, was released on August 10, 2004 by Wind-up Records and received mixed reviews.
+Alter Bridge's debut album, One Day Remains, was released on August 10, 2004, by Wind-up Records and received mixed reviews.
 Produced by Ben Grosse (who has also produced albums by artists such as Filter, Fuel, and Sevendust), the album sold 750,000 copies worldwide and achieved gold status.
 It peaked at No. 5 on the Billboard charts for fourteen weeks.
 After "Open Your Eyes", two more singles were released from the album in 2005: "Find the Real" and "Broken Wings".
-Also, partially due to the fact that the album was almost finished by the time Kennedy joined the band, it is the only Alter Bridge record that does not feature Kennedy as a guitarist, although he did play guitar on several songs on the album's accompanying tour.
-The music was composed completely by Tremonti, who had also written most of the lyrics by himself, though Kennedy wrote or at least co-wrote the lyrics for about half of the remaining songs.
+As the album was near completion by the time Kennedy joined the band, he does not feature as a guitarist, but did co-write some of the lyrics.